 As well as undertaking this study, we are also delivering improvements on the ground in collaboration with our partners at City of Edinburgh Council and Sustrans Scotland.
 For instance, we are looking forward to completing new landscape improvements at Gibson Terrace, to improve the setting of the new Boroughmuir High School – increasing the available space to the towpath by Viewforth Bridge.
 Investment into physical improvements on the ground will continue as funding and opportunity allows and the outcomes of the current report will help us plan and prioritise this going forward.

-We will be operating a stand with details of the Towpath Study at the Edinburgh Canal Festival on 17th June 2017 and would very much welcome your feedback, observations and ideas about the towpath.
-Download a PDF version of the stands that will be on display at the event.
+We operated a stand with details of the Towpath Study at the Edinburgh Canal Festival on 17th June 2017 and very much welcomed your feedback, observations and ideas about the towpath.
+Download a PDF version of the stands that were on display at the event.

 Thanks to everyone that gave up their time to help us refine and develop our thinking on how we improve this fantastic asset through Edinburgh.
 Your feedback and comments have been invaluable and we have enjoyed engaging in good creative discussions with you all.

 If you have any feedback on the study please let us know at firstname.lastname@example.org.

 If you are interested in helping us take care of this special environment please find details of how to volunteer with us here.